kamaljyotwal/Ecom-app/README.md

 # Ecommerce-app

-This is going to be a full stack MERN application which is a fully functional ecommerce app with login &amp; payment processing functionality.
+This is a full stack MERN application which is a fully functional ecommerce app with login &amp; payment processing functionality.

-## The Frontend of this project was bootstrapped with [Create React App].
+# The Frontend of this project was bootstrapped with [Create React App].

 ## Features